Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Hybed: Hyperbolic Neural Graph Embedding

-Abstract:Neural embeddings have been used with great success in Natural Language Processing (NLP).
-They provide compact representations that encapsulate word similarity and attain state-of-the-art performance in a range of linguistic tasks.
+Abstract:Neural embeddings have been used with great success in Natural Language Processing (NLP) where they provide compact representations that encapsulate word similarity and attain state-of-the-art performance in a range of linguistic tasks.
 The success of neural embeddings has prompted significant amounts of research into applications in domains other than language.
-One such domain is graph-structured data, where embeddings of vertices can be learned that encapsulate vertex similarity and improve performance on tasks, including edge prediction and vertex labelling.
+One such domain is graph-structured data, where embeddings of vertices can be learned that encapsulate vertex similarity and improve performance on tasks including edge prediction and vertex labelling.
 For both NLP and graph-based tasks, embeddings in high-dimensional Euclidean spaces have been learned.

 However, recent work has shown that the appropriate isometric space for embedding complex networks is not the flat Euclidean space, but a negatively curved hyperbolic space.
 We present a new concept that exploits these recent insights and propose learning neural embeddings of graphs in hyperbolic space.
-We provide experimental evidence that hyperbolic embeddings significantly improve performance on vertex classification tasks for several real-world public datasets compared to Euclidean embeddings.
+We provide experimental evidence that hyperbolic embeddings significantly outperform Euclidean embeddings on vertex classification tasks for several real-world public datasets.

 TL;DR:We learn neural embeddings of graphs in hyperbolic instead of Euclidean space